TheTechOddBug/lon-mirror/README.md

 Δ_struct(structured) > Δ_struct(perturbed) > Δ_struct(random)

-If violated → system failure or bad data.
+If this ordering fails, either the system is misconfigured or the input does not contain meaningful structure.

 ---